Manoj51573/functionapp-bicep/docs/Integration Catalogue/Bunnings Sales Out Integration.md

 # Business Context
 Bunnings makes up a large portion of Dulux's retail sales channel and is integrated with Dulux business systems via a process chain to provide weekly sales reports.
-This set of workflows ingest the flat files that Bunnings provides to Dulux into the necessary downstream systems.
+This set of workflows ingest the flat files that Bunnings provides to Dulux into the different downstream systems.

 <br>